 Please be sure you note your number of NCAA Championship tickets on your enrollment application.
 You will receive every ticket that you request this year.
 We ask that you request your tickets by November 1st and payment by November 15th.

-Tiger Style Wrestling Club will be hosting our 2nd annual casino night.
-Last year’s event was a great success and this year it is set to be even better.
-The night will feature a live band, karaoke, a live and silent auction, and of course a number of different gambling games for some great prizes.
+Tiger Style Wrestling Club will be hosting our 2nd annual Casino Night.
+Due to covid-19, this event has been rescheduled for November 14th, 2020 and again will be at Bur Oak Brewery.
+The night will feature a live band, karaoke, a live and silent auction, and of course, a number of different gambling games for some great prizes.
+The event is set for now to take place alongside our alumni weekend where the tigers will take on Virginia Tech, also on 11/14/2020.
 Support Tiger Style Wrestling Club and join us for a night you won’t forget!

 Location: Bur Oak Brewing Company